-Girls Friendly Society has a history dating back to the 18th century.
+GFS has a history dating back to the 19th century.

-We were established in 1875 in partnership with the Anglican Church as a pioneer youth organisation to protect working-class country girls who left home to take up urban employment.
+We were established in 1875 with the support of the Anglican Church as a pioneer youth organisation to protect working-class country girls who left home to take up urban employment.
 We continue to support girls and young women today, adapting to the new challenges and opportunities presented by an ever-changing world.

 She once wrote “If the power of rescue work will be so increased by organisation, why should no work be organised to save from falling?”
 In modern terminology, from its inception GFS was concerned with prevention.

 Cut off from the support of friends and family, Mrs Townsend’s idea was for ‘Lady Associates’ to befriend and guide these girls, who would form the Society’s members.
 Today, we would probably call these Associates ‘mentors’.
 Girls could join GFS from the age of 12, but from 1882 those from the age of eight could become ‘membership candidates’.